bottomshorter/OriginTrail-Node-Watch/README.txt

 	const bot = new Telegraf('APIKEY') ---> const bot = new Telegraf('744332035:Blahblah462Z0oy7ZpoBLAHuYCcFBLAHBLAH')

 8b.)
-Navigate into the cloned folder and do the following command in console:
+Navigate into the cloned folder and do the following edit index.js with notepad:

-	nano index.js

 Then find the line with: